matteominin/ARDSU-menu/README.md

 3. Change the `BASE_API_URL` with your api url

-4. Set in Apps Script an [activator](https://developers.google.com/apps-script/guides/triggers/installable?hl=it#time-driven_triggers) that runs the script every Monday Morning (To be fixed the issues that comes when the canteen doesn't upload the menu on time :skull:)
+4. Set in Apps Script an [activator](https://developers.google.com/apps-script/guides/triggers/installable?hl=it#time-driven_triggers) that runs the script every Monday Morning (TODO: fix the issues that comes when the canteen doesn't upload the menu on time :skull:)

+## IOS (Scriptable + Shortcut)
+You can set up an icon on ios that once clicked returns the menu of the current day (lunch / dinner) based on the current hour.

+1. Paste the scipt in [/scripts/scriptable.js](/scirpts/scriptable.js) on scriptable
+2. Replace `BASE_API_URL` with your API link
+3. Add the Shortcut from https://www.icloud.com/shortcuts/4b9d37e8d6054d5cac4bcdc3bb08c46
+4. Add the Shortcut to home and click it to get daily menù